1

 Your New Problems

 Longevity Overflow: Too many healthy 100-year-olds want to work.
-Need more jobs.
+Government crisis meetings about citizens being “too productive and won’t stop contributing to society.”
 Solution: three-day work weeks and multiple careers per lifetime.

 Education Inflation: When you live to 150, you need more things to learn.
 Universities offer “Century Degrees” - 100-year educational plans.